kdavies4/ModelicaRes/hooks/README.md

-This folder contains scripts that help with the development and distribution of ModelicaRes.
+This folder contains scripts that help with the development and release of ModelicaRes.

 The [pre-commit script](pre-commit) prevents commits if there are errors in the